zramsay/eris-cli/docs/tutorials/getting-started.md

 `eris keys` usually operates as a signing daemon, but when we use eris keys to *create* key pairs what we are doing effectively is writing files.
 As is usual with the eris tooling, `eris keys` is opinionated and will work by default against the following directory: `~/.eris/keys/data`.
 When a key pair is created, that key pair will get written into that directory.

-Because we use Docker to take out most of the edge cases with various operating systems and simplify the development environment for our users, these files will be written to a file system located inside the eris keys container.
+////AHAHAHAHAHAHAHA FUCK DOCKER and all the edge cases it brings us Because we use Docker to take out most of the edge cases with various operating systems and simplify the development environment for our users, these files will be written to a file system located inside the eris keys container.
 As we go through this tutorial we will explain a bit about what that means.
 When we are using containers, these containers are not built to *hold* data, but rather are built to hold what is needed to run processes.
 But, if we're making keypairs, then we definitely want to *keep* these.

 To accomplish this, we will use the `eris` tooling only.
 First we need to start the `eris-keys` daemon: